Created by Pietro Gagliano

 One liner & two liner

-Would you play god to intelligent life?
+Would you interfere with intelligent life?
 Agence is a dynamic film that merges cinematic storytelling, artificial intelligence, and user interactivity to create a different experience each time.

 In an algorithmic universe, creatures called Agents occupied a barren planet swirling in an endless cosmos.
 They lived in perfect harmony according to their programming—a basic set of rules that dictated every aspect of their existence.